xynehq/jaf/docs/troubleshooting.md

 ## Conclusion

-This troubleshooting guide covers the most common issues you'll encounter when working with the Functional Agent Framework.
+This troubleshooting guide covers the most common issues you'll encounter when working with the Juspay Agent Framework.
 Remember to:

 1. **Start with basics**: Check connections, configurations, and environment setup first
 2. **Use debugging tools**: Enable comprehensive logging and tracing